-Most of the membership heard Bro.
+nest of the membership heard Bro.
 Stewart discuss the cups and classes, and some were from Del Rio.
-Some subscribed for the OPA, and this with the private talks, may yet bear fruit.
-We mean to stay with the Bible in spite of being un- sake the assembly in order to satisfy our fleshly desires; we nonular.
+Some subscribed for the OPA, and this with the private talks, may yet bear iruit.
+We mean to stay with the Bible in spite of being unpopular.

-C. C. Brown, Box 355, Naches, Washington, March 22 .- We are trying to carry on the Communion in our home, just as we did in the public assembly.
-I note that Paul didn't say "public assembly", nor "private" in Heb.
+C. C. Brown, Box 355, Naches, Washington, March 22.-We are trying to carry on the Communion in our home, just as we did in the public assembly.
+I note that Paul didn't say 'public assembly', nor "private" in Heb.
 10:25.
-I wonder how the brethren could have worshiped during the 1260 years of the dark ages, since they were not allowed to meet in public "Where two or three are gathered together in my name"-
+I wonder how the brethren could have worshiped during the 1260 years of the dark ages, since they were not allowed to meet in public "Where two or three are gathered together in my name"--Jesus.

-Wesley D. Ballard, 2011 Spring St., Waco, Texas, April 19 .--Since my last report, I have preached for the local churches. where they are still pressing on.
-I have decided to devote all my time to the cause of Christ.
+Wesley D. Ballard, 2011 Spring St., Waco, Texas, April 19.---Since my last report.
+I have preached for the local churches, where they are still pressing on 1 have decided to devote all my time to the cause of Christ.
 I am 25 years of age and have been preaching for five years.
-I stand opposed to all innovations and hobbies, and I want to be introduced to the brotherhood through the best paper I know, the Old Paths Advocate.
+I stand opposed to all innovations and hobbies, and I want to be introduced to the hrotherhood through the best paper I know, the Old Paths Advocate.
 If any desire my services, I am ready to go.
 I recently met Bro.
-M. J. Buffington, and I think he is fine.
+M. J. Bulfington, and I think he is fine.

-Carlos B. Smith, Wesson, Miss., April 12 .- The church at New Salem is doing fine-all at peace and worshipping as the Bible directs.
+Carlos B. Smith, Wesson, Miss., April 12.-The church at New Salem is doing finc-all at peace and worshipping as the Bible directs.
 We all were delighted to have Bro.
 King with us again for a few nights the latter part of March, doing, as he always does, good preaching.
 He was called here to preach the Commencement sermon at the high school, which he did well.
 I do not find many like him.
-He is willing to "condescend to men of low estate", preaching twice to the colored brethren, which was much appreciated.
-Opposition and persecution do not seem to discourage him, but only make him stionger.
-May be live long to defend the cause be has esponsed.
-Brethren Lynwood and Sam Smith gave us good lessons recently.
+He is willing to "condescend to men of low estate", preaching twice to the colored brothren, which was much appreciated.
+Opposition and persecution do not seem to discourage him, but only make him stonger.
+May he live long to defend the cause he has espouscd.
+Brothren Lynwood and Sam Smith gave us good lessons recently.
 "Let us not be of those who draw back, but believe to the saving of the soul."

 M. J. Buffington, Rte.
-3, Box 61, Floresville, Texas, April 18th .- On April 4th, I preached at Lubbock, Texas, for the little congregation on 3rd, and Temple Ave.
-From there I went to Wichita Falls, and preached for the 6th, St. congregagation on Wed. night.
+3, Box 61, Floresville, Texns, April 18th.-On April 4th, I preached at Lubbock, Texas, for the little congregation on 3rd, and Temple Ave.
+From there I went to Wichita Falls, and preached for the 6th.
+St. congregagation on Wed. night.
 I certainly enjoyed my visit with the congregation mentioned above.
-I will go to Houston, Texas, next week for a short meeting, "The Lord Will,"
+I will go to Houston, Texas, next week for a short meeting, "The Lord Will."

 Louis P. Howsman, 949 Sierra St., Yuba City, Calif., April 2. --We closed a house to house meeting of three weeks duration, recently.
 The members were greatly strengthened, even though there were no additions.
 We regretted to see Bro.
 Paul leave, but others needed his help.
 I think no church will go wrong in calling him for meetings.
 We are to have another meeting beginning May 2, with Bro.
 Barney Welch doing the preaching.
 We hope all in reach will attend.
 If you go to a show you will have to pay admission, but not so with these meetings.
-So, why not go where you can hear the gospel without
+So, why not go where you can hear the gospel without charge?